plizkinzmey/remote-transmission-client-go/docs/user-guide.md

 #### Changing the Theme

-To switch between light and dark themes:
+To switch between light, dark, and system themes:

 1. Click the theme toggle button in the header
-2. The application will immediately switch to the selected theme
+2. The theme will cycle through three options:
+   - **Light Theme**: Fixed light appearance
+   - **Dark Theme**: Fixed dark appearance
+   - **System Theme**: Automatically follows your system preferences

 #### Changing the Language